Digital transformation is a familiar phrase among IT leaders, to the point of cliche.

 Recruitment management

 Given the impact that skill gaps have on digital transformation, it’s important to recruit for relevant skills, and ensure that your onboarding integrates them into your team as quickly as possible.
+A well-structured employee onboarding process is crucial for quickly integrating new hires with the necessary skills into your team and maximizing their contribution to the digital transformation.
 Digital recruitment tools can help you source and screen resumes, manage applicants, and find the best fit for your team.

 Observability platforms